arobb/charlotte/README.md

 # Charlotte #
 ## Home network monitoring on Raspberry Pi ##

-These steps guide the installation of the InfluxDB time-series datastore, Grafana web UI, a slew of dependencies, and make available a small Python daemon that can poll the local network for information.
+These steps guide the installation of the InfluxDB time-series datastore, Grafana web UI, a slew of dependencies, and make available a small Python daemon that can poll the local network for information, as well as the internal thermal sensor built into the Raspberry Pi SoC.
 These were built on a VM running Debian, and installed on a Pi 2.
 The 'estimated durations' below are approximately what I experienced when I ran these on a Pi 2; run times on the development VM (on a MacBook Pro host) were significantly faster.

 The metrics collected include external traffic flow from the gateway using SNMP.
 While most of the metrics are auto-discovering, you'll need to change the MAC address of the external interface in bin/stats_daemon.py.
 For the collection to work, your router also must support SNMP, and must have it enabled.
 (It also needs to publish the same information the get_local_net_ext_traffic.sh script expects at the same SNMP OIDs.)